 The raised beds for the living roof are installed (not shown are the structural reinforcements to support the load of the added weight of the roof).

 This is the finished cabin.
 Looking at it from the exterior you would never know it was made from shipping containers.
 The money saved by using reclaimed and recycled materials will allow for much more amenities and luxuries to be installed.

 Well, technically you can divide the space up any way you see fit.
 It could be turned into a 5 bedroom home, or a 3 room cabin.
 The living space in the center is huge, and gives you a very OPEN feel.
 The skylights let in plenty of natural light, and using the roof as growing space lets you save space and grow your own food.

 Now, this is a very basic cabin, but gives you an idea of what can be accomplished with a little creativity and some hard work.

-Disclaimer: These are 3D design concepts for shipping container homes.
-They’re only a design concepts, and they do not exist, and are not for sale.
+Disclaimer: These are 3D design CONCEPTS for shipping container homes.
+They’re only design concepts, and they do not exist, and are not for sale.
 The pricing presented here (if any) are for BARE BONES materials, does not include freight, moving, crane rental, or any amenities.
 Anyone is welcome to use this design under an Open Source Creative Commons Share and Share Alike License, with credit given to this page.